sterculius/SMB_PANDA/README.md

 the fastest way to find eternalblue targets on kali linux (or technicaly anny debian ditro)

-(probably gonna have a shit tone of bugs and problems cause it took me less than an hour to make)

 run it with python and it automaticly generates a random range to scan with masscan once it runs masscan it uses a smb exploit tester on al the ip addreses that have smb open